internal

 BLAST • Alignment-based search for similar protein or nucleic acid sequences.
 Servers targeting specific databases available via NCBI, UniProt, IMG (login may be required for full functionality), etc.

-Diamond • A DNA alignment program(download only) that is faster than BLAST in larger databases but is still less widespread.
+Diamond • A DNA alignment program(download only) that is faster than BLAST in larger databases but is still a little less widespread.

 MAFFT • A tool for accurate protein and nucleic acid sequence alignment.
 Server available (and it can also be integrated into Jalview and Geneious).